About the Series

-In the Trailblazers Beyond the Tenure Track series, current Princeton graduate students interview graduate alumni pursuing a range of careers beyond the tenure track.
-Collectively, these stories help graduate students develop a vision of the journey ahead by exploring the experiences of trailblazers who have gone before them.
+In the Trailblazers Beyond the Tenure Track series, current Princeton graduate students interview graduate alums pursuing a range of careers beyond the tenure track.
+Collectively, these stories help you develop a vision of the journey ahead by exploring the experiences of trailblazers who have gone before you.

 "The museum really exists in the interface between academia and the general public.
 Everything we do is based on the best scholarship and often the curators’ job is to translate that scholarship into the most engaging, relevant, and appealing form for the general public.
 This translation carries the function of the museum beyond that of the research institute.
 It is an institution with a special emphasis on serving the public."